INQUIRE

 Accessibility, layout, and integration all play a role in encouraging consistent use.
 This allows residents to incorporate wellness into everyday living rather than treating it as a separate activity.

 Wellness is no longer confined to a single space within a building.
-Instead, it is integrated across multiple areas, including fitness, outdoor environments, and shared spaces.
+Instead, it is integrated across multiple areas, including fitness, outdoor environments, recovery spaces, and shared social settings.

 This creates a more connected experience, where residents can move between activities without leaving the property or disrupting their routine.